 When you write your resume, your goal is to stand out.
 But what happens after you ace the interview?
 One more step can set you apart: sending a thank-you email.

-Why is a thank-you email so important?
+Why is a follow-up thank-you email after interviews so important?
 It demonstrates your initiative and good manners, leaving a lasting impression on potential employers.

 In this guide, we’ll share expert tips and examples to help you write an impactful thank-you email that enhances your chances of landing the job.